-Note: To get the very easy-to-read PDF version of the book, click on the link above and then click on the words Download E-Book to the right of the picture of the cover.
+Note: To get the very easy-to-read PDF version of the book, click on the link above and then fill in the form and click on Submit.

 The book consists of essays by 44 contributors, including Beverly Vote.
 All the contributors are breast cancer survivors.
 They have written these essays to tell others how they went from feeling frightened and helpless to living lives of new power, purpose, and joy.

 Leonore's 4,000-word essay, "Another Chance at Life," is on pp. 73-79.
 It consists of a short introductory section and then excerpts from her own breast cancer book.
 That is Another Chance at Life: A Breast Cancer Survivor's Journey (Norilana Books, 2009; also Smashwords.com, 2010).

 For more details about Leonore's book and for buying links, see http://www.dvorkin.com/brcan/

 Leonore and all the other contributors to How We Became Breast Cancer Thrivers much appreciate any help you can give us in spreading the word about the book.

 Thank you for your interest in this project, and good health to you!